Summer Camps for Kids in Florida

 The Ritz-Carlton, Naples, for example, offers summer camp programs to locals as well as hotel guests, such as the Nature’s Wonders program for kids ages 5 and up.
 The camp includes everything from critter feedings, snorkeling adventures and Gulf of Mexico trips to see dolphins.
 Call (239) 598-3300 for reservations or more information.

-The naturalists of Amelia Island Plantation encourage families visiting northeast Florida to discover local wildlife in their natural habitats.
+The naturalists of Omni Amelia Island Resort encourage families visiting northeast Florida to discover local wildlife in their natural habitats.
 Beach exploration, seining, marsh walks, nature crafts, games and more have been part of the resort's camp programs in the past.

 Sports Summer Camps for Kids